-Roth IRA - You make contributions with money you've already paid taxes on (after-tax), and your money may potentially grow tax-free, with tax-free withdrawals in retirement, provided that certain conditions are met.2
+Roth IRA - You make contributions with money you've already paid taxes on (after-tax), and your money may potentially grow tax-free, with tax-free withdrawals in retirement, provided that certain conditions are met.3

 Rollover IRA - You contribute money "rolled over" from a qualified retirement plan into this traditional IRA.
 Rollovers involve moving eligible assets from an employer-sponsored plan, such as a 401(k) or 403(b), into an IRA.

 Whether you choose a traditional or Roth IRA, the tax benefits allow your savings to potentially grow, or compound, more quickly than in a taxable account.
-Our Roth vs. Traditional IRA Calculator can help you determine an appropriate option.
+Our Account Selector can help you determine an appropriate option.

 Why invest in an IRA?

-Many financial experts estimate that you may need up to 85% of your pre-retirement income in retirement.
-An employer-sponsored savings plan, such as a 401(k), might not be enough to accumulate the savings you need.
+Fidelity estimates that you may need 55%-80% of your pre-retirement income in retirement.
+An employer-sponsored savings plan, such as a 401(k), might not be enough to accumulate the savings you need depending on your goals, what you have previously contributed, and how soon you plan to retire.
 Fortunately, you can contribute to both a 401(k) and an IRA.
 A Fidelity IRA can help you:

 - Supplement your current savings in your employer-sponsored retirement plan.